 Dr. Rasoul Jafarian is the associate professor of history at Tehran University.
 His remarkable CV is full of scientific studies, teachings, and executive activities.
-He has written a great number of articles, books, about Safavid dynasty, Shia, and Iranian studies.
-Moreover, he has daily notes on his personal website to introduce visitors with current cultural and political evolutions of the Islamic world particularly Iran.
+He has written a great number of articles, books, about the Safavid dynasty, Shia, and Iranian studies.
+Moreover, he has daily notes on his personal website to introduce visitors to current cultural and political evolutions of the Islamic world, particularly Iran.

 Digitalizing all manuscripts and documents of Parliament library, publishing numerous books and holding many national and international conferences are just some activities done by Jafarian when he was the director of the Parliament library.
 Moreover, he is the director of the library of Iran and Islam in Qum.